-A new round of stimulus payments of up to \$600 per person started going out in January and Pandemic Unemployment Compensation, which provides supplemental benefits to those collecting unemployment insurance, was revived at a lower amount (\$300 per week as compared to the \$600 per week supplement that expired in July).
-The American Rescue Plan, which was signed into law on March 11, 2021, provides additional stimulus payments of up to \$1,400 per person as well as an extension of the \$300 Pandemic Unemployment Compensation payments to September.
+A new round of stimulus payments of up to \$600 per person started going out in January and Pandemic Unemployment Compensation, which provides supplemental benefits to those collecting unemployment insurance, was revived at a lower amount (\$300 per week as compared to the \$600 per week supplement that expired in July 2020).
+The American Rescue Plan provides additional stimulus payments of up to \$1,400 per person as well as an extension of the \$300 Pandemic Unemployment Compensation payments to September.